Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Note that total card power usage may be more than reported GPU power usage.
 Energy is calculated as the product of the latest power reading and the elapsed time since the last power reading.

-You will notice no clock frequencies or valid P-states for the Vega 20 card.
-This is because of a limitation in the first drivers that supported Vega 20 which have a change in the way frequency vs voltage is managed.
-In later version of the drivers, actual clock frequency and P-states are readable.
-The P-state table for Vega 20 is a definition of frequency vs. voltage curves, so setting P-states to control the GPU is no longer relevant, but these concepts are used in reading current states.
+The P-states in the table for **CurvePts** type GPU are an indication of frequency vs. voltage curves.
+Setting P-states to control the GPU is no longer relevant for this type, but these concepts are used in reading current states.

 The Perf Mode field gives the current power performance mode, which may be modified in with *gpu-pac*.
 These modes affect the how frequency and voltage are managed versus loading.
 This is a very important parameter when